TechShivvy/raspi-4-config/README.md

      - Utilize commands like `nmap` in Linux to discover devices on your network.

 2. **Direct Access to Raspberry Pi**:
-   - If you have direct access to your Raspberry Pi, whether through SSH or a display connection, you can find the IP address by running the command `hostname -I` or `ifconfig` on the Raspberry Pi's command line.
+   - If you have direct access to your Raspberry Pi, whether through SSH or a display connection, you can find the IP address by running the following command on the Raspberry Pi's command line:

+     To find the IP addresses associated with all network interfaces:
+     ```
+     hostname -I
+     ```

+     To find detailed information about the network interfaces, including IP addresses:
+     ```
+     ifconfig
+     ```

-   - Note down the IP addresses(inet) associated with the `eth0` (Ethernet) and `wlan0` (Wi-Fi) interfaces.
+   - After running these commands, note down the IP addresses (inet) associated with the available network interfaces(like `eth0` (Ethernet) and `wlan0` (Wi-Fi)).

 3. **Using mDNS (Bonjour)**:
    - If your laptop and Raspberry Pi are connected to the same network, or if the Raspberry Pi is connected via Ethernet to your laptop, you can use mDNS (Multicast DNS) to discover the Raspberry Pi's IP address easily.
    - Open the command prompt or terminal on your laptop and run the following command: